sketchbuch/vsc-quokka-statusbar/README.md

 - **"Q -"** Stop Quokka from processing the current file
 - **"Q --"** Stop Quokka from processing all files

-The buttons when appear when a Javascript/Typescript file is opened.
+The buttons appear when the active editor is a Javascript/Typescript file.
 There are no configurations options at the moment as I can't see any need for them.

 NB: This is my first VSC extension so feel free to give me feedback!